-- 32.1 Each Councillor has one vote. - 32.2 Voting will be by a show of hands or, where practical and the means are available to those present, by suitable electronic means. - 32.3 When a councillor asks for a recorded vote to be taken, and 10 members of the Council (or one quarter of a committee) stand in their places to support the request, the vote will be recorded to show whether each Councillor voted for or against the motion or abstained.
-If necessary, a councillor may raise their hand instead of standing in order to indicate their support for a request for a recorded vote. - 32.4 A recorded vote will not be taken if the vote has already begun to be taken by a show of hands. - 32.5 A councillor may require, after a vote is completed, that the minutes of the meeting record how they voted or abstained. - 32.6 A councillor may, immediately after the item of business is voted upon, request that a lost motion or amendment be recorded in the minutes. - 32.7 Where there are equal votes cast for a motion or amendment the Chair or the person presiding may exercise a second or casting vote.
+- 32.1 Each Councillor has one vote. - 32.2 Voting will be by electronic means or, where this is not available or is not practicable, by a show of hands. - 32.3 Where voting by electronic means is available, votes will be recorded automatically.
+The voting record for each meeting will be made available on the Council's website after each meeting. - 32.4 Any misuse of an electronic voting system will be considered a breach of the Council's Code of Conduct. - 32.5 Where voting by electronic means is not available, a councillor may ask for a recorded vote to be taken.
+When a councillor asks for a recorded vote to be taken, and 10 members of the Council (or one quarter of a committee) stand in their places to support the request, the vote will be recorded to show whether each Councillor voted for or against the motion or abstained.
+If necessary, a councillor may raise their hand instead of standing in order to indicate their support for a request for a recorded vote. - 32.6 A recorded vote will not be taken if the vote has already begun to be taken by a show of hands. - 32.7 A councillor may require, after a vote is completed, that the minutes of the meeting record how they voted or abstained. - 32.8 A councillor may, immediately after the item of business is voted upon, request that a lost motion or amendment be recorded in the minutes. - 32.9 Where there are equal votes cast for a motion or amendment the Chair or the person presiding may exercise a second or casting vote.